garnettepereira/Cancer-Prediction-Analysis/README.md

 After creation of the bucket, I used the APIs Explorer to run the below Prediction API methods:

-1. prediction.trainedmodels.insert - To train the model (I passed model id as "lungcancer").
+1. prediction.trainedmodels.insert - To train the model (I passed id as "lungcancer" and storageDataLocation as "lungcancer/cancer.csv").

 2. prediction.trainedmodels.get - To check the training status of the model.